Michael Lumb (footballer)

-Michael Lumb ([ˈmiˌkʰɛˀl ˈlɔmˀp]; born 9 January 1988) is a retired Danish professional footballer who played as a left-back.
+Michael Lumb ([ˈmiˌkʰɛˀl ˈlɔmˀp]; born 9 January 1988) is a Danish former professional footballer who played as a left-back.
+He is currently assistant coach of Avarta.

+Lumb began his career at AGF, where he made over 100 appearances before moving to Zenit Saint Petersburg in 2010.
+His time in Russia was marked by loan spells at Feyenoord, AaB, and SC Freiburg.
+He later played for clubs in Denmark and Germany, including VfL Bochum, Vestsjælland, Lyngby, Horsens, and Brøndby, winning the Danish Superliga title with the latter in 2021.
+Lumb also earned two caps for the Denmark national team.

+Following his retirement, he briefly returned to playing at the lower levels before transitioning into coaching.

 Career

 AGF

-Lumb was born in Aarhus, Denmark to a Danish mother and an English father.
-He is left-footed and plays left back.
-He came from AGF's 1988-born Danish Youth Championship-winning team, a side that included Morten Beck Andersen, Frederik Krabbe, Michael Vester, Niels Kristensen, Jesper Blicher and Anders Syberg.
-Lumb was named the young gun "Shooting Star" of the autumn season 2007–08 by the Danish newspaper Ekstra Bladet.
+Lumb was born in Aarhus, Denmark, to a Danish mother and an English father.
+A left-footed player, he primarily operated as a left-back.
+He emerged from AGF's 1988-born Danish Youth Championship-winning team, which also featured Morten Beck Andersen, Frederik Krabbe, Michael Vester, Niels Kristensen, Jesper Blicher, and Anders Syberg.
+In the autumn of the 2007–08 season, he was named "Shooting Star" by the Danish newspaper Ekstra Bladet, recognising him as a standout young player.

-Despite his youth age, Lumb played more than 100 matches for AGF in the Danish Superliga and First Division.
+Lumb played more than 100 matches for AGF in the Danish Superliga and 1st Division.

-On 11 January 2010, it was reported on AGF's website that he was moving to Zenit Saint Petersburg in the Russian Premier League.

 Zenit Saint Petersburg and loans

-Lumb signed a three-year contract with Zenit Saint Petersburg.
-In Zenit, Lumb faced a tough competition for a left back position with likes of Slovak international Tomáš Hubočan, and as a result did not play much.
-Lumb played for the first team just twice in the first half of 2010 season, and the arrival of another international left defender Aleksandar Luković meant he had to move to get any playing minutes.
+On 11 January 2010, Lumb signed a three-year contract with Zenit Saint Petersburg, becoming the first Danish player to play in Russia.
+However, he struggled for playing time due to competition from Slovak international Tomáš Hubočan, making just two first-team appearances in the first half of the 2010 season.
+The arrival of Serbian left-back Aleksandar Luković further limited his opportunities, prompting a loan move.

-Lumb was initially loaned out to Dutch side Feyenoord, but the move proved unsuccessful, as he was of cause relegated to the bench and then in the stands.
-He was subsequently recalled and loaned to his homeland club AaB.
+Lumb was initially loaned to Dutch side Feyenoord, but he failed to secure a regular place in the team and spent much of his time on the bench or out of the matchday squad.
+He was subsequently recalled and sent on loan to Danish club AaB in January 2011.

-Lumb returned to Zenit in summer 2011, to a team that, in addition to Hubočan and Luković, had signed Italy national team left wing-back Domenico Criscito.
-Lumb spent the rest of the year playing for the reserves, occasionally as a centre-back.
+Returning to Zenit in the summer of 2011, Lumb found himself further down the pecking order following the signing of Italy international left wing-back Domenico Criscito.
+He spent the remainder of the year playing for Zenit's reserve team, occasionally filling in as a centre-back.

-After having been on trial first, Lumb was signed by SC Freiburg on 17 January 2012 until the end of the season on a loan deal.
-He made his debut for the club on 21 January, when he was in the starting eleven in a 1–0 win over FC Augsburg.
-He immediately made an impact, providing the assist for debutante Matthias Ginter's winning goal in the 88th minute.
+In January 2012, Lumb joined SC Freiburg on trial before securing a loan move until the end of the 2011–12 season.
+He made his debut on 21 January in a 1–0 win over FC Augsburg, providing the assist for debutant Matthias Ginter's winning goal in the 88th minute.
 Overall, Lumb only made five appearances for Freiburg during the 2011–12 season.
 In June 2012, Lumb returned to Zenit.

 Bochum

 On 25 January 2013, Lumb signed a contract until the end of the season with VfL Bochum.
-He made his debut for the club on 10 February in a 0–2 home loss against SSV Jahn Regensburg.
+He made his debut for the club on 10 February in a 2–0 home loss against SSV Jahn Regensburg.